asilkosep/bloc-jams-jquery/README.md

 2. Understand how to insert data in JS objects into DOM elements
 3. Learn to use jQuery methods

+All controls on the finished app, such as the play buttons and volume/time sliders, have functionality.

 Please see a screenshort of the finished app, below:

 ![Bloc Jams](bloc_jqueryjams.png)